 where

+A = nominal cross-sectional area of single leg of the FRP bent bar, as appropriate, in mm2;

-Ffb = bend strength of the FRP bent bar, in MPa;
+Ffb = bend strength of the FRP bent bar, in MPa; and

-Pfb = ultimate force measured in the bend test, in N; and
+Pfb = ultimate force measured in the bend test, in N.

-A = nominal cross-sectional area of single leg of the FRP bent bar,

-as appropriate, in mm2.

 For each series of tests, calculate the average value, standard deviation, and coefficient of variation (in percent) of the resulting bend strength and strength reduction factors (ratio of bend bar strength to the straight bar strength).